branchl77/ProgrammingAssignment3/codebook.md

 ## SubjectID [Numeric]

-This data contains the activity of 30 different There were  subject who performed the activity. .
-They have been divided into 2 groups for testing and training.
+This data contains the activity of 30 different subjects. their IDs ranged from 1 to 30.
+The data colected was divided into 2 groups for testing and training.
 For the tidy dataset the 2 groups have been mixed again in a single dataset.